realworldocaml/book/en/10-functors.md

 signatures from interfering with each other.

-Also note that we have been careful to override the sexp-converter here to ensure that the datastructures invariants are still maintained when reading in from an s-expression.
+Also note that we have been careful to override the sexp-converter here to ensure that the data structures invariants are still maintained when reading in from an s-expression.

 ```ocaml